MorpheusAIs/Morpheus/SepoliaCapitalProvisionTestnetGuide.md

 ## How to withdraw stETH from the contract?
-We need to go to the [Distribution](https://sepolia.etherscan.io/address/0x0d9e3455d964029796e4b2b921ee27871125c21d#writeProxyContract) contract, open the “Contract” tab, then the “Write Contract” tab.
+We need to go to the [Distribution](https://sepolia.etherscan.io/address/0x0d9e3455d964029796e4b2b921ee27871125c21d#writeProxyContract) contract, open the “Contract” tab, then the “Write as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

 ![DistributionContract](https://github.com/antonbosss/fantastic-bassoon/blob/SepoliaTestnetGuide/withdraw.png)